 The article concludes by discussing three cases from Pennsylvania that show both the promise and the difficulties of litigation in achieving systemic reform.

 Rudovsky, David, "Gideon and the Effective Assistance of Counsel: The Rhetoric and the Reality" (2014).
-Faculty Scholarship.
+All Faculty Scholarship.
 1231.

 Constitutional Law Commons, Courts Commons, Criminology Commons, Criminology and Criminal Justice Commons, Inequality and Stratification Commons, Law and Society Commons, Legal Ethics and Professional Responsibility Commons, Legal Profession Commons, Litigation Commons, Public Affairs Commons, Public Law and Legal Theory Commons, Public Policy Commons, Social Welfare Commons